fanky10/hail/README.md

 ## Getting started

-For now it's just a simple script file which you can run it locally.
+For now it's just a simple script file intended to be run locally.

 ### Prerequisites